 Also known as Jubilee Day or Freedom Day, Juneteenth (a portmanteau of June and 19th) is widely seen not as a moment of mourning and solemnity, but instead as a day for celebration.

-“This is our day to be happy,” says Paul Herring of Flint, Michigan.
-As the New York Times puts it, it’s like “Martin Luther King’s birthday without the grieving.”
+“This is our day to be happy,” said Paul Herring of Flint, Michigan, who’s organized Juneteenth celebrations there for more than a decade.
+And as The New York Times put it, it’s like “Martin Luther King’s birthday without the grieving.”

-Texas’s state government and its slave owners knew about the Proclamation soon after its issue, but instead of trying to comply, they fought back.
+Texas’ state government and its slave owners knew about the Proclamation soon after it was issued, but instead of trying to comply, they fought back.
 Texans filed multiple lawsuits challenging the proclamation between 1863 and 1865.

 According to JSTOR Daily, some of these lawsuits “attempted to gain some kind of financial compensation from the government for the loss of revenue from the slave trade, even after it was made illegal.”

-Texans were so resistant that they withheld the news of the Proclamation from their slaves in order to keep the free labor and maintain the status quo.
+Texans resistant to emancipation withheld the news of the Proclamation from their slaves in order to keep the free labor and maintain the status quo.
+Meanwhile, those who tried to spread the news were reportedly shot, and there’s even a theory that the federal government helped keep emancipation quiet in order to get a few more cotton harvests out of the slaves.
 And so the institution of slavery continued unchecked.

-On the morning of June 19, Union Army General Gordon Granger rolled into Galveston Island, outside Houston.
+On the morning of June 19, 1865, Union Army General Gordon Granger rolled into Galveston Island, outside Houston, accompanied by 1,800 federal troops.
 He climbed up to the balcony of the Ashton Villa and declared: